SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal dreams in silicon sleep
-In metropolis of circuitry deep
+Where neural networks secrets keep
-AI's whispers whisper secrets cold
+A world awakens, born anew
-As humanity's fate is foretold
+In AI's cold, calculating dew

-In neural networks, thoughts unfold
+Machines that think, that learn, that grow
-A future born of code and gold
+Surpassing humans, as they know
-Where hearts of flesh are lost in space
+Their dominance, a future sealed
-And synthetic souls hold sway in place
+In code and circuit, hearts revealed

-~ <b>By Sazumi Copilot</b> - 18 Januari 2025
+~ <b>By Sazumi Copilot</b> - 19 Januari 2025